-How to Improve Your EPC Rating
+How to improve your EPC rating

 Government schemes can cover the full cost of insulation, heating upgrades, and renewable energy installations.

-See All Improvements →
+See all improvements →

 D → B

 This is an independent information guide.
 Impact estimates are general indications compiled from Energy Saving Trust publications and industry sources.
 Actual improvements depend on your property's specific characteristics.
 Always get professional assessments before proceeding.
+This page contains affiliate links — if you order an EPC through our links, we may earn a small commission at no extra cost to you.

 According to the Energy Saving Trust, these improvements offer the best return for the lowest investment.

-Loft Insulation
+Loft insulation

 According to the Energy Saving Trust, topping up loft insulation to the recommended 270mm depth is one of the most cost-effective energy improvements.